realm-project/dcm/README.md

 ### CommandDevice

-The CommandDevice class provides an annotation-driven approach to designing device controllers which respond to a many different commands.
+The CommandDevice class provides an annotation-driven approach to designing device controllers which respond to many different commands.

 Subclassing CommandDevice allows your device to respond to Commands by annotating public methods with the @CommandMethod annotation.
 If no name is given with the annotation, the name of the Command will be the name of the method.